Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   happiness and financial hope, making him more interesting and potentially worthy of her support (via the payment plan offer).
-* **Harem Context:** While not a primary romantic interest for Hephaestus (her focus is different), her role is that of a **powerful, pragmatic benefactor** who has taken notice of Isaiah and has potentially *invested* in his future, partly due to her relationship with Hestia.
+* **Harem Context:** While not a primary romantic interest for Hephaestus (her focus is different), her role is that of a powerful, pragmatic benefactor who has taken notice of Isaiah and has potentially *invested* in his future, partly due to her relationship with Hestia.
 This sets up future interactions related to the debt, gear upgrades, and perhaps her observing his progress with continued, detached interest.

-**Key Relationship State (As of Day 10 Evening):** Primarily a **Benefactor/Debtor** relationship, initiated by Hephaestus's calculated investment in Isaiah's potential (via the payment plan for the Hearthfire Blades).
-It is overlaid with her long-standing **Friendship with Hestia**.
+**Key Relationship State (As of Day 10 Evening):** Primarily a Benefactor/Debtor relationship, initiated by Hephaestus's calculated investment in Isaiah's potential (via the payment plan for the Hearthfire Blades).
+It is overlaid with her long-standing Friendship with Hestia.
 Hephaestus is pragmatically intrigued and cautiously invested in Isaiah's success, while Isaiah is profoundly grateful for the opportunity and determined to prove himself worthy by clearing the debt and growing stronger with her blades.